Results of the War of 1812

+The end of the Napoleonic Wars changed the practical importance of the maritime disputes.
+Britain no longer needed to maintain wartime restrictions on trade with France, and impressment largely ceased because the Royal Navy no longer required wartime levels of manpower.
+However, Britain did not formally renounce impressment or its wider maritime claims in the Treaty of Ghent.
+Rare American allegations of post-war impressment appeared in diplomatic correspondence in the 1820s, and later Anglo-American disputes involved the stopping, visiting, searching, and seizure of American vessels, especially in anti-slave-trade enforcement.

+In the United States, the war was later remembered as a “Second War of Independence”, reflecting the belief that national honour and sovereignty had been vindicated.
+Several historians have questioned this interpretation, noting that Britain did not seek to reconquer the United States and that the peace settlement secured no American concessions on maritime rights.
+In Canada, the war contributed to a separate nation-building memory, with Anglophone Canadians presenting the defence of Upper and Lower Canada as a successful resistance to American invasion, while Francophone Canadians generally attached less importance to the conflict.

+The threat of New England ended after the failure of the Hartford Convention.
+In Britain, the war was overshadowed by the defeat of Napoleon and by European diplomacy after 1815.
+For Indigenous nations allied with Britain, the outcome was far more damaging: the failure to secure an Indigenous buffer state at Ghent and the weakening of organised resistance in the Old Northwest opened the way for further American expansion.

 Early peace talks

 Efforts to end the war began in 1812, when the main American diplomat in London proposed an armistice in return for a renunciation of impressments, but the British refused.
 Later in 1812, when the British captured Fort Detroit and news of the repeal of the Orders-in-Council reached Washington, DC, George Prevost arranged an armistice with his counterpart, Henry Dearborn.
 The British frigate HMS Junon was sent to relay the Americans' response to the British squadrons on the North American Station.
-However, US president James Madison decided to continue the war.
+However, US president James Madison decided to continue the war as it didn’t mention the end of impressment.
 In 1813, the Russian Empire offered to mediate a peace, but London rejected the offer for fear of compromising British interests in Europe.
 Finally, Britain and the United States agreed to peace talks in January 1814.